alexsanqp/-plusminus-decorators/README.md

 Decorator that helps you implement incomplete multiple inheritance.

-**Mixin** classes do not support CIs because they are executed earlier.
+**Mixin** classes do not support DI.
 Used to refine the behavior of other classes, not intended to spawn self-used objects.
-Mixins are useful for bringing common functionality into a single place and being reusable.
+The mixins are useful for bringing common functionality into a single place and being reusable.

 The parent class needs to implement the mixin classes (only the declaration of properties or methods)